uchilaka/docfactory/README.md

 # The Future

 Driverless cars!! ...and Teleporting... anyone?
-Yeah, I'm iffy on that one too.
 As far as this library goes - yes, there will be updates.
-The included
-TCPDF library is worth a look for use in generating your PDF docs for your application and have all that reside within your implementation of the docfactory project.
+The included TCPDF library is worth a look for use in generating your PDF docs for your application and have all that reside within your implementation of the docfactory project.
 This is an example of a (super limited) use of the library to provide QR and PDF417 web capabilities.
 As I include new functionality for use in my app projects, you'll get them here too.